 FOREWORD: KMFDM is the alias of Sascha Konietzko, who began his long-running Industrial dance rock troupe in Paris before heading to Germany – a Bavarian country they probably thought would be more receptive to such frazzled electronic machinations.
 Founded in 1984, KMFDM have released at least another half-dozen full-length recordings since this ’96 interview promoting Xtort.
 It became my first front cover story for Aquarian.
 For the record, my first cover story was on then-hot trio, the Presidents Of The United States Of America, for Brad Balfour’s defunct New Review Of Records, a year earlier.
-This article originally appeared in Aquarian Weekly.
+This article was my first front page piece for Aquarian Weekly.

 Versatile German techno-Industrial wizards, KMFDM, admirably bridge the gap between early ‘80s electronic explorers (Cabaret Voltaire, Throbbing Gristle, Kraut,d Einsturzende Neubauten) and railing techno-metal ‘90s rattlers (Nine Inch Nails, Rage Against The Machine, Stabbing Westward).

 Incorporating found sounds, rumbling syncopated rhythms, and well-places percussive noise into well developed mechanical song structures, these abrasive knob-tweaking shamans shake the fundamental boundaries of modern music.
 Sascha Konietzko began his career doing performance art, but met guitarist En Esch in the mid-‘80s and formed KMFDM.
 The initials translate from German as “No Pity For The Majority.”